 Whether you reach out to your network personally or via social media, you just may find that someone in your circle is trying to unload a home and would love to connect with you.
 Reach out to your friends, neighbors, and other social contacts.
 Let them know you’re looking to move; ask around if anyone is open to a rent-to-own arrangement.

 You can also widen your net by posting on a neighborhood notice board or a site such as Nextdoor.com or Facebook.
 You can even join specialty groups on Facebook that are dedicated to finding and sharing rent-to-own homes.
-Just be careful when advertising outside of your circle, because rent-to-own scams abound.
+Just be careful when advertising or connecting outside of your circle, because rent-to-own scams abound.
 It would be crushing to pay years of rent credits and an option fee only to find the “seller” doesn’t legally own the home or never intended to sell it at all.